simonsobs/sotodlib/docs/preprocess.rst

 resumes a batch run from an existing jobdb's run list instead of rebuilding one — useful for continuing a large run that was interrupted (e.g. a Slurm job hitting its walltime) without redoing already-completed or already-known-to-fail work.
+It also starts immediately, since the wafer/band groups don't need to be recomputed.
 Jobs can be inspected programmatically via ``sotodlib.site_pipeline.jobdb.JobManager``.

 Preprocessing Pipelines